AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/selectors.md

 # How To write good selectors

 Selectors are the atomic unit of test writing.
-They fit into the hierarchy like this: MFTF tests make use of action groups > which are made up of actions > which interact with page objects > which contain elements > which are specified by selectors.
+They fit into the hierarchy like this: test make use of action groups > which are made up of actions > which interact with page objects > which contain elements > which are specified by selectors.
 Because they are fundamental building blocks, we must take care when writing them.

 ## What is a selector?

 A "selector" works like an address to an element in the Document Object Model (DOM).
-It specifies page elements and allows MFTF to interact with them.
+It specifies page elements and allows the Functional Testing Framework to interact with them.
 By 'element' we mean things such as input fields, buttons, tables, divs, etc.
 By 'interact' we mean actions such as click, fill field, etc.

-Selectors live inside of MFTF page objects and are meant to be highly re-usable amongst all tests.
+Selectors live inside of Functional Testing Framework page objects and are meant to be highly re-usable amongst all tests.
 They can be written in either CSS or XPath.

 ## Why are good selectors important?